vane44/giraffeMaker/readme.md

 giraffeMaker:
 ============

 Welcome to giraffeMaker, a repo which explores different methods of constructing new Objects in JavaScript.
+In this sprint we'll cover:

-- Maker Function
+- Maker Functions
 - Sharing of methods
 - Prototypal Inheritence
 - Pseudo-Classical Inheritence